VPNs are blocked for many reasons and in many ways, but there are just as many ways to unblock a VPN too.

 3. School Administrators

-Schools and colleges control your Internet access for much the same reason as employers.
-And they’re even more serious about inappropriate content, since they are committed to provides their students with a “safe space”.
+Schools and colleges control your Internet access for many of the same reasons as employers.
+And they’re even more serious about inappropriate content, since they are committed to providing their students with a safe environment.

-But a VPN makes it all too easy for savvy students to access their favorite websites from gaming to 4chan and everything in between all from the comfort of the campus library, so it’s in your school’s interest to block VPNs.
+But a VPN makes it all too easy for savvy students to access their favorite websites, from gaming forums to meme pages and everything in between, all from the comfort of the campus library.
+So, it’s in your school’s interest to block VPNs.

 4. Streaming Services

 Many people have figured out that you can use a VPN to access more content through your favorite streaming services, like Netflix and Hulu.
 Maybe because we’ve been writing about it for years. :-/

 But these businesses aren’t able to maximize profits when you do this, so streaming sites have become increasingly interested in blocking VPNs too.

 Countries like the United Arab Emirates (UAE), China, and Iran are among the biggest state censors of the internet, and since a VPN would help get around their restrictions, it makes sense that they’d want to control VPN use as well.

 If you’re in one of these countries, it’s pretty much a guarantee that your VPN will be blocked.